-New risk factor identified for high blood pressure during pregnancyNovember 26th, 2012 in Medical research
+New risk factor identified for high blood pressure during pregnancyNovember 26, 2012 in Medicine & Health / Medical research

 Preeclampsia is a serious complication of pregnancy and the major cause of death for both mother and child in Europe and the U.S. It affects about one in 20 pregnancies.
 The main symptoms are high blood pressure and protein in the urine.
 The cause of preeclampsia is still unclear.
 Dr. Florian Herse (Experimental and Clinical Research Center (ECRC) of the Max Delbrück Center (MDC) and the Charité), Dr. Ralf Dechend (ECRC and Helios Klinikum Berlin-Buch) and their collaborators have now identified an enzyme that is overexpressed in affected women and thus apparently contributes to development of the condition.
 In animal experiments, the researchers inhibited this enzyme and were able to ameliorate the disease process.